Rule of inference: Formalisms

 Various formalisms or proof systems have been suggested as distinct ways of codifying reasoning and demonstrating the validity of arguments.
 Unlike different systems of logic, these formalisms do not impact what can be proven; they only influence how proofs are formulated.
 Influential frameworks include natural deduction systems, Hilbert systems, and sequent calculi.

 Natural deduction systems aim to reflect how people naturally reason by introducing many intuitive rules of inference to make logical derivations more accessible.
 They break complex arguments into simple steps, often using subproofs based on temporary premises.
 The rules of inference in natural deduction target specific logical operators, governing how an operator can be added with introduction rules or removed with elimination rules.
 For example, the rule of conjunction introduction asserts that one can infer $P \land Q$ from the premises $P$ and $Q$, thereby producing a conclusion with the conjunction operator from premises that do not contain it.
 Conversely, the rule of conjunction elimination asserts that one can infer $P$ from $P \land Q$, thereby producing a conclusion that no longer includes the conjunction operator.
 Similar rules of inference are disjunction introduction and elimination, implication introduction and elimination, negation introduction and elimination, and biconditional introduction and elimination.
 As a result, systems of natural deduction usually include many rules of inference.
 (Note: The Fitch notation is an influential way of presenting proofs in natural deduction systems.)

 Hilbert systems, by contrast, aim to provide a minimal and efficient framework of logical reasoning by including as few rules of inference as possible.
 Many Hilbert systems only have modus ponens as the sole rule of inference.
 To ensure that all theorems can be deduced from this minimal foundation, they introduce axiom schemes.
 An axiom scheme is a template to create axioms or true statements.
-It uses metavariables, which are placeholders that can be replaced by specific terms or formulas to generate an infinite number of true statements.
+It uses metavariables—placeholders that can be replaced by specific terms or formulas to generate an infinite number of true statements.
 For example, propositional logic can be defined with the following three axiom schemes: (1) $P \to (Q \to P)$, (2) $(P \to (Q \to R)) \to ((P \to Q) \to (P \to R))$, and (3) $(\lnot P \to \lnot Q) \to (Q \to P)$.
 To formulate proofs, logicians create new statements from axiom schemes and then apply modus ponens to these statements to derive conclusions.
 Compared to natural deduction, this procedure tends to be less intuitive since its heavy reliance on symbolic manipulation can obscure the underlying logical reasoning.